 - Western Association of Colleges and Schools

 If you have a question regarding the accreditation status of your school, please contact your school directly, or you may use the following link at http://www.collegesource.org/

 NOTE: To receive credit for college education, you must submit your college transcript with your application.
 Based on the number and quality of applicants, applications may be reviewed for qualifications beyond the minimum qualifications outlined.
 Education and experience shall be evaluated with regard to recency and quality, as well as quantity, per Merit Rule 5.8.

 A Career in Municipal Government

 The City of Springfield offers challenging employment opportunities to people interested in careers in public service at the municipal level.
 Positions are periodically available and offer qualified applicants a variety of opportunities to develop careers in their areas of interest.

 There are hundreds of different job classifications in City government in which vacancies periodically occur.
-Applicants can view Vacancy Announcements weekly at Room 324, Busch Municipal Building, or by dialing the Jobs Hotline number at 417.864.1606.
+Applicants can view Vacancy Announcements anytime on our website.
 Descriptions of job duties and minimum qualifications for available City jobs are posted.
 Applications are accepted only for currently posted vacancies.